-Since the soy probably comes mostly from a foreign country, the first processing steps happen somewhere, neither traceable nor regulated.
+Since the soy probably comes mainly from a foreign country, the first processing steps happen somewhere, neither traceable nor regulated.

 So what’s the solution?

 Eat real food!
-Industrially produced drinks from mixed in a lab are harmful to your health – no matter what the ads are promising.
+Industrially produced drinks mixed in a lab are harmful to your health – no matter what the commercials say.

 However, a single shot of soy milk breaks the fast due to the high amount of carbohydrates.

-With this in mind, if you need a milk substitute while eating due to an intolerance –better use unsweetened almond milk.
+With this in mind, if you need a milk substitute while eating due to an intolerance, go with unsweetened almond milk.

 Intermittent Fasting: Coffee With Cocoa

-Although a little cocoa powder is fine, you should pay attention to the amount.
+Although a bit of cocoa powder is fine, you should pay attention to the amount.